AJ8GH/student-directory/README.md

 * Save them under a filename of your choice
 * Load a file of students
 * Delete students and cohorts
-* Display the students and cohorts each time you manipulate the data and watch the cohorts change!
+* Display the students and cohorts each time you manipulate the data and watch them change!

 ## Get in touch ##